MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 ### How many organizations are already using Microsoft Community Training platform?

 Currently, Microsoft Community Training is being used by hundreds of customers across India, Africa, South East Asia, and Latin America for skilling their workforces or training communities at scale.
-For example here are some press release on our partnership with existing customers: [African Development Bank](https://news.microsoft.com/en-xm/2019/12/10/african-development-bank-launches-digital-tool-to-help-african-youth-learn-to-code/), Gauteng Provincial Govt - South Africa, [UNICEF](https://www.unicef.org/press-releases/unicef-and-microsoft-launch-global-learning-platform-help-address-covid-19-education) ,[Ministry of Housing and Urban Affairs - Govt. of India](https://news.microsoft.com/en-in/microsoft-project-sangam-swacch-bharat-mission/).
+For example here are some press release on the partnership with existing customers: [African Development Bank](https://news.microsoft.com/en-xm/2019/12/10/african-development-bank-launches-digital-tool-to-help-african-youth-learn-to-code/), Gauteng Provincial Govt - South Africa, [UNICEF](https://www.unicef.org/press-releases/unicef-and-microsoft-launch-global-learning-platform-help-address-covid-19-education) ,[Ministry of Housing and Urban Affairs - Govt. of India](https://news.microsoft.com/en-in/microsoft-project-sangam-swacch-bharat-mission/).

 ### Is there any licensing fee for Microsoft Community Training platform?